Was AC judgment written in haste?

 The IHC detailed judgment holds that on one hand the AC acquitted the accused in corruption charges and on the other, convicted the accused for having assets beyond means with the same corruption charges from which they were acquitted.

+IHC detailed judgment explained this whole aspect in great and interesting details.
+The AC judgment in Avenfield Reference was announced on July 6, some 19 days before conduct of general elections on July 25, 2018.

-In para 23, the IHC detailed judgment points towards basic fact that Sharifs were specifically charged and tried under section 9(a)(iv) for corruption charges from which the AC acquitted them and NAB didn’t feel the need to challenge this acquittal.
+In para 23, the IHC detailed judgment points towards basic fact that Sharifs were specifically charged and tried under section 9(a)(iv) for corruption charges from which the Accountability Court acquitted them and NAB didn’t feel the need to challenge this acquittal.

 The court also held that NAB failed to fulfil four basic ingredients for a conviction for having assets beyond means under section 9(a)(v) as defined by the Supreme Court in para-8 of the Ghani-ur-Rehman case.

+According to this para, neither is there any mention of the value of flats at their alleged time of their purchase nor are there any documents available on record in this regard.

-The para further elaborates the AC judgment and helplessness of NAB by writing that there is only one document referred to in the judgment 'analysis chart of assets and liabilities’ relating to Nawaz Sharif which was neither prepared by NAB nor by the Panama JIT.
+The para further elaborates the Accountability Court judgment and helplessness of NAB by writing that there is only one document referred to in the judgment 'analysis chart of assets and liabilities’ relating to Nawaz Sharif which was neither prepared by NAB nor by the Panama JIT.

 "Under objection that firstly that this document is not prepared by this witness, secondly Wajid Zia appeared as head of JIT as PW-16, and he never stated that this document was prepared by JIT, nor did he get this document exhibited nor produced this document during his deposition and, therefore, this document is not admissible in the statement of this witness."

-According to the detailed IHC judgment, this analysis chart was an inadmissible document in all respects as nobody knew from where it came and who made it but the AC judge declared it as “admissible” and wrote that he will record the reasons for overruling the objection raised by the defence counsel and for declaring the document “admissible”.
+According to the detailed Islamabad High Court judgment, this analysis chart was an inadmissible document in all respects as nobody knew from where it came and who made it but the AC judge declared it as “admissible” and wrote that he will record the reasons for overruling the objection raised by the defence counsel and for declaring the document “admissible”.

 ISLAMABAD: The detailed judgment of Islamabad High Court (IHC) in Avenfield Apartments case clearly reflects that the judgment of Accountability Court (AC) announced on July 6 sentencing imprisonment to Sharfis was penned down in a haste.